I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

 My favorite Suunto watch

-I use my Suunto Traverse (upgraded from the Suunto Ambit3 Sport) watch mainly for running (check my profile on Movescount) and hiking (e.g. in Finland or Sweden).
+I use my Suunto Traverse (upgraded from the Suunto Ambit3 Sport) watch mainly for running (check [my profile] on Movescount) and hiking (e.g. in [Finland] or [Sweden]).
 When I had the Suunto Ambit3 Sport I realized that it does not feel that bulky as the Peak model.
 Moreover, pushing the buttons on the Suunto Ambit3 is much smoother than on the Ambit2.
-Also the backlight of the Ambit models look really cool and it really helps to read your data when jogging in the evening.
+Also, the backlight of the Ambit models looks really cool and it really helps to read your data when jogging in the evening.
 There is also the Runner version which is called Ambit3 Run.
-It’s slightly lighter than the Ambit3 Sport, however you will miss features related to swimming, multisport or biking.
+It’s slightly lighter than the Ambit3 Sport, however, you will miss features related to swimming, multisport or biking.

 Worth to upgrade?